 Candidates applying for a degree program place are selected by a combined assessment based on the written admission test (in degree programs that include this component), the field-specific admission interview, and taking into account relevant practical experience.
-The panel conducting the interview shall consist of two members of the full-time or part-time faculty of the University of Applied Sciences Kufstein Tirol, and can be complemented by interviewers with proof of professional experience relevant to the area of the degree program.
+The University of Applied Sciences Kufstein Tirol appoints two members for this admission interview, including at least one member of the corresponding degree program's full-time or part-time teaching and research staff.
 If possible, interview teams should be formed in a way that ensures gender balance.